lhwdev/note/docs/compose/how-it-works.md

 These are what I found.

 !!! note
-    You are expected to understand how Compose works(some mental model, etc.)
+    You are expected to have a background about Compose model.
     This document only covers Compose itself, not Compose UI or related.
     Compose is in beta stage; these contents may be obsolete.
     Disclaimer: you may expect poor English & explaination